MalayaliDev/cutebunnyweb/index.md

 permalink: /
 ---

-# Padio - The Ultimate Discord Radio Bot 📻🎧
+# Cute Bunny - The Ultimate Discord Radio Bot 📻🎧

 Welcome to **Cute Bunny**!
 Padio is an advanced radio bot for Discord voice channels that lets you enjoy a wide range of trending online radio stations with high-quality, seamless performance.
 Whether you're looking to set the mood for a gaming session or just relax with your favorite tunes, Padio has you covered.